Evacuation flight leaves London for Ahmedabad with 327 Indians

 On their arrival, the passengers will opt for paid or unpaid institutional quarantine.
 According to local administrations of the districts, the passengers will have to choose a quarantine in a location outside their home district as part of the protocol.

-The flight departed about an hour and ten minutes later than its scheduled departure of 9:45 am, local time in London, due to the exhaustive medical screening of passengers.
-It will land in Ahmedabad in the wee hours of Thursday.
-It also has a stop in New Delhi en route Ahmedabad.
+The flight departed about an hour and ten minutes later than its scheduled departure of 9:45 am — local time in London — due to exhaustive medical screening of the passengers.
+The flight, that will land in Ahmedabad in the wee hours of Thursday, also has a stop in New Delhi.
 At the airport, the passengers will be required to choose a quarantine facility in the district nearest to their home district.

-District Collector of Kheda, IK Patel said, “We have made arrangements for a free quarantine facility at the Swaminarayan temple in Vadtal.
+District Collector of Kheda, IK Patel said, “We have made arrangements for a free quarantine facility at Swaminarayan temple in Vadtal.
 Those wanting to opt for paid quarantine can choose from private hotels.
 We have set up a facility of about 250 persons in each of the two categories.
-We are expecting many from Ahmedabad and Vadodara to opt for stay in Kheda, as Ahmedabad, Surat and Vadodara have not made quarantine centres owing to higher number of Covid-19 cases.”
+We are expecting many to opt for stay in Kheda, as Ahmedabad, Surat and Vadodara have not made quarantine centres owing to higher number of Covid-19 cases.”

 While most stranded passengers are relieved to be returning home, the mandatory 14-day quarantine has dampened the spirit of others.
 A student from London, returning to his home in Anand, said, “I have been through the lowest phase of my life in the last 50 days… running out of money and being mildly symptomatic with no access to medical help in London.
 I cannot think of staying in isolation for another 14 days.
 I want to get home… this is breaking me.”